CHANGE IN CORPORATE CULTURE

-CEO Puneet Chhatwal and CFO Matthias Heck have jointly realised that our success as a company will significantly depend on how we will design our efforts internally.
+Our CFO and Labour Director Matthias Heck and our former CEO Puneet Chhatwal have jointly realised that our success as a company will significantly depend on how we will design our efforts internally.
 From the very beginning, both have not only supported the process as mentors, but have actually been driving the process.
 However, all this would not have been possible without an external partner who designed the necessary steps, acted as a mirror and worked very closely with our organisation.
 I am very happy that we have had the support of Michael Franke, Managing Director of Impulse, as a partner.
 With his consulting firm he contributed to creating the architecture of the cultural change process.
 And he also managed to translate this into our reality.
 Eventually, it is a "cocktail" of many individual factors and people who make such a success story possible!

 What were the hurdles which needed to be overcome initially?

 As a first step, I had to regain the trust in our own Human Resources organisation and demonstrate by a step-by-step policy that HR is able to contribute to the success of the Company, with small steps meaning in particular to stay at the pulse of the business, the senior and middle management leadership and, in particular, of the staff members.
 Offering Human Resources solutions and tools which help our employees at all levels to master the daily challenges.
 To lift the working relationship with our Works Councils to a level of mutual respect and esteem in order to tackle the challenges of today and tomorrow together with our representational bodies.